-John Hartson 2022 – Net Worth, Wife, Salary, Clubs, Job, and more
+John Hartson – Net Worth, Wife, Salary, Clubs, Job, and more

 John Hartson Net Worth and Salary

 John Hartson is considered to be one of the richest footballers from Wales.
-John is estimated to have a net worth in the range of $3 million to $4 million.
+John is estimated to have a net worth in the range of $7 million to $10 million.
 Despite earning in many ways, Football was the primary contributor to his decent net worth.
+He earned a decent salary as a media pundit.

 John is currently a pundit for many English media.
 John Hartson earns from $400k to $1 million currently from working as a pundit.
 He is a famous person in the field, so there is no doubt that he earns much here.
+It is also said that John Hartson has a plethora of businesses.

 John Hartson Club Career